Total Mortgage Arena: Bridgeport Sound Tigers/Islanders

 Webster Bank Arena is home to the Bridgeport Islanders, a professional ice hockey team in the American Hockey League (AHL) and the affiliate of the New York Islanders of the National Hockey League (NHL).
 The team was known as the Bridgeport Sound Tigers from 2001 to 2021.
 The Sound Tigers joined the AHL in 2001 and the first event at the arena was a Sound Tigers game on October 10, 2001.
-The franchise's lease at Webster Bank Arena runs through the 2021 season.
 During their inaugural season, the Sound Tigers won a division championship and made the Calder Cup Finals where they lost to the Chicago Wolves four games to one.

+New York Sirens

+On November 28, 2023, it was announced that Total Mortgage Arena would host the New York Sirens, then named PWHL New York, for their inaugural season.
+New York's first home game took place on January 5, 2024—Toronto defeated New York by a score of 3–2.
+Starting in the second season, the Sirens would play at the Prudential Center instead.

 NHL preseason hockey

 On September 30, 2006, the Arena at Harbor Yard hosted an National Hockey League (NHL) preseason game between the New Jersey Devils and the New York Islanders.
 The Islanders defeated the Devils, 3–0.
 And on October 1, 2011, the Arena at Harbor Yard hosted an NHL preseason game between the 2011 Stanley Cup Champions Boston Bruins and the New York Islanders, where the Bruins defeated the Islanders 3–2.
 On October 3, 2014, the Boston Bruins and the New York Islanders played an preseason game at Webster Bank Arena.
 On October 1, 2016, the arena host another Islanders preseason game against the Washington Capitals.
 On September 22, 2017, the Islanders hosted the Rangers in a preseason game.

-Webster Bank Arena served as the pre-season home for the Islanders for the 2021-22 season, as the team awaited the completion of their new permanent home, UBS Arena, in Elmont, New York, which opened on November 20, 2021.
+Webster Bank Arena served as the pre-season home for the Islanders for the 2021–22 season, as the team awaited the completion of their new permanent home, UBS Arena, in Elmont, New York, which opened on November 20, 2021.